pstroe/chartering-new-realms-2024/chapter1.md

 Despite these issues, GPT-4o did succeed in producing valid XML files, even if they failed to follow the specific schema required for encoding the input.

+GPT-4o managed to semi-successfully reproduce the content of the input with an error score of 0.22, indicating that there were still some issues, though that the content was not compltely redacted or rewritten.
+Thus it can be concluded that the GPT models offer the most promising candidates for further research or possibly finetuning to be adapted specifically to formatting parliamentary debates into ParlaMint schemas.

 ### Limitations
-Problems: specific world knowledge that is needed to fill in the metadata, size of context window, computational power/resources.
-Prompt Engineering on local LLMs (Why it doesn't work for this specific case, why it didn't work for us.) -> the limited context window paired with the large input, the inability to work with unaltered text, computational issues/hardware issues.
-Batching didn't work.

-Note for limitations: we do not populate the metadata files, because very specific real world knowledge would be needed, and it is easier and computationally more efficient to populate this metadate with a rule-based approach once the base XML of the speeches themselves are parsed/created by the LLM.
-Many members of the SA parliament do not have their birth date published online.
+This chapter was met with several limitations.
+A primary issue is the nature of Large Language Model, specifically it's generative prowess.
+Even when running the exact same parameters and inputs several times, the output could always differ, thus making it difficult to indicate whether an approach proved more or less promising because it could not be rerun to generate the exact same output.

+An additional problem, but also promise, lies in the swift moving field of machine learning.
+Many of the tools used, such as the Llama API, is rapidly developing, making finding accurate documentation difficult.
+The commercial nature of many of the models make it difficult to accurately give statements about their configuration and their capabilities, especially when the release papers of such models are not peer-reviewed.
+The different ways to access these models further complicate a structured approach to testing them, as all models are available through different platforms and with different possible adaptable parameters as emphasised when comparing GPT and the Llama herd.
+A more structured approach to these different tools would have led to a more stable study.

+Indeed, another limitation of this study lies in the limited prompting approach taken.
+Sahoo et al. suggest many more which could prove more fruitful to establish whether prompt engineering per se is infeasible or just the prompts employed by us and suggested by Vijayan {cite:t}`sahoo_2024, vijayan_2023`.

+Furthermore, the ParlaMint scheme relies on very specific world knowledge, such as metadata concerned with the speakers present in the debates.
+It would need to have access to this information on speakers to generate appropriate and factually correct responses.
+This is especially difficult in the case of South Africa, as many of the data points required to be collected about representatives, are not accessible for all members of parliament (ex. birthdates).
+It thus makes it hard if not impossible to complete the metadata for the entire corpus.

 ## Conclusion
+This paper has demonstrated that the small scale herd Llama 3 by Meta is not suitable for formatting data into the ParlaMint scheme out of the box, furthermore, it illustrated that models with rigid content censorship systems, such as Gemini, are unsuitable for dealing with parliamentary texts as these texts are a reflection of the issues present within a society and thus do not omit violence.
+The most promising candidate evaluated are the GPT models.
+Nonetheless, the GPT models were unable in their present state to complete the task to a satisfactory level.
 As pretrained LLMs show difficulties when modelling data into complex formats such as the ParlaMint, further research is necessary on whether tools such as Evaporate or SEED, which are partially rulebased, can be adapted better to the task {cite:p}`aorora_2023, chen_2023`.
 A different approach could lie in accessing stronger hardware through cloud computing platforms such as google colab to run models such as Jellyfish which are specialized on the task of formatting data {cite:p}`zhang_jellyfish_2024`.
-It might also be possible to fine-tune a model with a currated dataset from the ParlaMint corpus to create a custom model specifically atuned to formatting data into the ParlaMint schema.
-Furthermore, different prompting approaches might show more fruitful (see {cite:t}`sahoo_2024` for an overview of prompt engineering techniques).
+It might also be possible to fine-tune a model with a curated dataset from the ParlaMint corpus to create a custom model specifically attuned to formatting data into the ParlaMint schema.
+Furthermore, different prompting approaches might show more fruitful (see Sahoo et al. {cite:t}`sahoo_2024` for an overview of prompt engineering techniques).

 ## Bibliography
 ```{bibliography}